-Scale of art in relation to a room.
+The scale of art in relation to a room.
 Sometimes having an oversized piece of art in a smaller room is what takes that room to another level.
+Either way, it’s very important to consider the scale of your room when selecting art for it.

 My Decorator has access to a lot of different art suppliers, if you are struggling to find just the right piece why don’t you contact us, we’d love to assist you.